 Perhaps you did grieve but those painful familiar feelings have suddenly resurfaced and are leaving you feeling overwhelmed, as if you are right back to square one.

 I work with people like you who are feeling crushed by their grief, stuck or just want to try to understand what life looks like now and try to rebuild their lives.

 I will give you the time and the space to talk about were you are and how this really is for you.

 You won’t upset me as you might fear you might family or friends.
 I won’t judge or compare you to others.
 I will really listen to you, your experiences and your memories.

 Perhaps you are currently caring for or watching a loved one slip away through a terminal illness of some kind.
 I can be there with you as you explore painful emotions or anxieties, which might be getting in the way of you spending quality time together or saying the things that you really want to say.

 Counselling can help you understand these complicated and often overpowering thoughts and emotions.
 It won’t stop the tsunami of emotions being there at times but it can make them feel more manageable when they do come.

 The way that we grieve is deeply personal.
 There is no right or wrong way to grieve, just your way.
 I am here to help you work out what your way is.

 I’ll be alongside you as you make sense of your loss, connect with your memories in a meaningful way and figure out where you go from here.

 Whether you are grieving for a parent, child, life partner, sibling, friend or pet, I am here for you.
 You are not alone.
-Get in touch today to see how I can help.
+Start healing today.